ethangclark/react-state-atom/README.md

 ### resetAtoms(): void

-Resets the state of all atoms that have been created.
+Resets the state of all created atoms to `base` (the original value passed to `createAtom`).
 Triggers updates in hooks and subscribers.
 (Useful for testing and refresh-free logouts.)

 ## Example